 8. Marketing Control

-It befalls the marketing department to ensure that the strategies implemented are able to produce the desired amount of results.
+It falls to the marketing department to ensure that the strategies implemented are able to produce the desired amount of results.
 After the product distribution and launch, marketers perform an in-depth audit to determine the utility of the approach and optimise it accordingly.

 What is the Essential Purpose of Marketing?